Introduction

 1. Banking and Finance

-Banks rely on document verification to verify the identity of customers opening accounts, applying for loans, or conducting large transactions.
-It’s a cornerstone of anti-money laundering (AML) and know your customer (KYC) procedures.
+Banks verify the identity of customers opening accounts, applying for loans, or conducting large transactions.
+It’s a cornerstone of anti-money laundering (AML) and know-your-customer (KYC) procedures.

 2. Healthcare

 In the healthcare sector, patient identity verification is crucial for ensuring accurate medical records and preventing insurance fraud.
-Document verification is also used for prescription validation.
+It is also used for prescription validation.

 3. E-commerce

-Online retailers use document verification to combat fraud, especially in high-value transactions.
+Online retailers combat fraud, especially in high-value transactions.
 It helps verify the identities of both buyers and sellers, creating a secure marketplace.

 4. Travel and Hospitality